 The small island of Ambon is part of Indonesia’s Maluku Islands.
 While still a lesser known dive destination – there are only a handful of dive shops in the area – awareness of Ambon is steadily growing.
 Recently, the destination has started to get on the radar of divers around the world for being the only place in the world you can see the psychedelic frogfish (Histiophryne psychedelica).
-While this is positive for the local economy, it’s important to be aware of the speed of development; a huge boom of tourists without appropriate infrastructure and environmental practices could be hugely damaging to marine life.
+While this is positive for the local economy, it’s important to be aware of the speed of development; a huge boom of tourists without appropriate infrastructure and sustainable tourism practices could be hugely damaging to marine life.

 For this reason, Green Fins implementation is key while this relatively “young” dive destination is still developing.
 By reaching the Ambon dive industry before it gets too big, Green Fins Indonesia can set the bar for environmental standards.
-This is a key time to make sustainable diving practices the norm in the area.
+This is a key time to make sustainable tourism practices the norm in the area.

 The problem with the Ambon frogfish